SuadeLabs/fire/documentation/properties/type.md

 ### prepaid_card
 From the [Interchange Fees for Card-based Payments Regulation][card-fees] Article 2(35):
 > prepaid card means a category of payment instrument on which electronic money, as defined in point 2 of Article 2 of Directive 2009/110/EC, is stored.
+For BoE, include cash-loaded smart cards or electronic money schemes, for which pre-payment has been received
 NB. see **credit_card**

 ### debit_card